Spaces Within Spaces: A Refuge in the Open Plan Office

 While tech and millennial-friendly companies have popularized open plan office designs, there is a big reason for its continued grip on businesses: money.
 In truth, the layout simply fits more people into valuable real estate.
 Fewer enclosed rooms also mean less cost and hassle with wiring and safety codes.

-The open office concept is divisive, but the trend is not fading anytime soon (The Wall Street Journal even wrote a survival plan).
+The open office concept is divisive, but the trend is not fading anytime soon (The Wall Street Journal even wrote a survival plan for it).
 Instead, companies should be considering better open plan office designs.

-1. A Nature-Inspired Office in Cape Town, South Africa.
+1. John Brown Media.
+Cape Town, South Africa.

-This nest-like meeting room is the highlight of marketing agency John Brown Media's office.
+This nest-like meeting room is the highlight of the campsite-inspired office of marketing agency John Brown Media.
 Note that the dome structure is made with strips of pine which allow light to peek through.
 The unique meeting space gives the team privacy while exuding a sense of warmth and openness.

 Digital agency R/GA transformed 80,000 square feet of warehouse space into several hubs, but one area stands out the most: the glass-walled cubicle.
 It provides a quiet retreat in the center of the open plan office.
 The glass walls allow the individual inside to remain connected with the larger environment, which is rather on-brand for a digital agency.